andymatuschak/orbit/packages/metabook-app/ios/Pods/gRPC-C++/README.md

 # Performance

-See the [Performance dashboard](http://performance-dot-grpc-testing.appspot.com/explore?dashboard=5636470266134528) for performance numbers of the latest released version.
+See the [Performance dashboard](https://performance-dot-grpc-testing.appspot.com/explore?dashboard=5652536396611584) for performance numbers of master branch daily builds.

 # Concepts